abb128/WhisperVoiceInput/README.md

 # WhisperVoiceInput

+## Status of the project

+Voice Input is currently being developed as a [https://futo.org](FUTO) project and will launch soon.
+It will come with a polished UI, the option to switch models, multilingual support, and various improvements.

+This repository contains an old version of the code that served as the initial proof-of-concept.

+## Info about this repo

 Android app to perform voice input using tflite Whisper model locally.
-This is under development and may not be stable.

 Some usage notes:
 * Android apps have several methods of performing voice input, this app currently implements only the intent method (`android.speech.action.RECOGNIZE_SPEECH`)